What does that mean for advertisers?

 According to Adobe, shoppers that watch videos are 1.81 times more likely to purchase than non-video viewers.
 That would equal an almost 85% increase in your advertising ROI.

-Goes without saying that the videos you use should be of high quality and relevant to your target audience.
+Goes without saying that the videos you use should be high quality and relevant to your target audience.

 - Got a subscription service? – Cool, create a video of someone unwrapping the box to show the excitement of receiving your product.

-- Offering consultations? – Create a short Facebook video ad to invite people participate in your upcoming webinar.
+- Offering consultations? – Create a short Facebook video ad to invite people to participate in your upcoming webinar.